A Control Theoretical Approach to Online Constrained Optimization: Introduction

 We are now ready to discuss the proposed contribution.
-As mentioned above, we focus on the solution of online problems with linear equality and inequality constraints, cf.~\eqref{eq:problem-intro}.
+As mentioned above, we focus on the solution of online problems with linear equality and inequality constraints, see~\eqref{eq:quadratic-online-optimization-general}.
 In particular, the goal is to extend the (structured) control theoretical approach of \cite{bastianello_internal_2022} to handle these problems.
 The key to this approach is interpreting the online problem as the plant, for which we have a model, that needs to be controlled.
 We start our development by working on quadratic online problems with linear equality constraints, which are relevant in and of themselves in signal processing and machine learning \cite{dixit_online_2019,shalev_online_2011}.
 This class of problems can be reformulated as \textit{linear control problems with uncertainties}, which allows us to design a novel online algorithm by leveraging the internal model principle and techniques from robust control, as well as linear algebra results on saddle matrices.
 The proposed algorithms can then be shown to achieve \textit{zero} tracking error, differently from unstructured methods and alternative structured ones.
 However, the proposed algorithm cannot be applied in a straightforward manner when also inequality constraints are present.
 Indeed, these constraints translate into non-negativity constraints on the dual variables, and the problem cannot be cast as a linear control problem.
 But by noticing that non-negativity constraints act as a \textit{saturation}, we are able to incorporate them in the algorithm with the use of an \textit{anti wind-up} technique.
 We conclude the paper with numerical results that compare the proposed algorithm to alternative methods, showing its promising performance when both equality and inequality constraints are present.
-To summarize, we offer the following contributions: \begin{enumerate} \item We take a control theoretical approach to design online algorithms for problems with linear equality and inequality constraints.
+To summarize, we offer the following contributions: 1) We take a control theoretical approach to design online algorithms for problems with linear equality and inequality constraints.
 In particular, when the cost is quadratic and only equality constraints are present, we show how a zero tracking error can be achieved.
+2) We extend the proposed algorithm to deal with inequality constraints as well, by leveraging an anti wind-up mechanism.
+3) We present numerical simulations to show how the proposed algorithms can outperform alternative unstructured methods, both with equality and inequality constraints, and both for quadratic and non-quadratic costs.